TK's Reviews

 Taste

 Stephen is a new generation publican.
 I have friends who only drink here because of the vibe.
 A good selection of local beers and current music draw a diverse crowd.
-The Guinness is solid.
+The Guinness is fine but it’s tough being across the road from Marian.

 Appearance